 Route Condition: The terrain is good for the most part, with the exception of difficult terrain from Vertical Bog Section.

-It is the shortest route to Point Lenana, and is managed by the Gathiuru Community Forest Association.
+Point Lenana, and is managed by the Gathiuru Community Forest Association.

 How-to: To access the mountain, visitors will have to go through Mt Kenya Royal Cottages, for payments and facilitation.
-This is a lodge located opposite to the Nanyuki airstrip.
+This is a lodge located opposite the Nanyuki airstrip.

 To see: The route boasts of a wide array of fauna and flora, wildlife and exquisite scenery.

 The National Park's gate is 10 kilometres along the track.
 Visitors are thus able to access the route via a four-wheel drive or by walking.

 (This is a quick route for tourist who wants to summit Point Lenana quickly.)

 Route Condition: Previously it was possible to drive, but currently the road is in terrible condition.